 Many people are unaware Bangkok actually has a subway system, as it doesn’t cover the more popular tourist areas of the city.
 However, if you plan on going anywhere in the Bangkok Metropolitan region then this an effective, cheap and reliable way of getting there.
 It is also worth noting that the MRT connects to the Bangkok BTS train route.

 My personal favourite.
-The Bangkok Mass Transit System, or BTS Sky Train, is exactly that: a train that is elevated about the city’s roads.
+The Bangkok Mass Transit System, or BTS Sky Train, is exactly that: a train that is elevated above the city’s roads.
 The BTS is not expensive to use and covers some of Bangkok’s most popular areas.
 The air-conditioned cabins provide great views of the city as you travel from station to station.

 7) Canal Boat